Chapter 5 – Jesus Lived on Olive Street

 The next Sunday Mom came too.
 The three of us in a pew.
 In a church.
 On purpose.

 Miss Janie started up “Just as I Am” on the big black piano and couldn’t have gotten to the first time through the chorus before I was on my feet and trampling people to get out to the aisle.
 At the altar I knelt because I had been watching others and learning.
 It felt natural.
-An ancient tiny little lady with a pink crocheted hat came and knelt across from me on her ancient little knees.
+An ancient tiny little lady with a pink crocheted hat came and knelt across from me on her ancient tiny little knees.
 Prayed a mighty un-tiny prayer of an angel and led me to Jesus right then and there.
 Sister Nena Henbest.

 Soon I would know another one of Pastor Agee’s quirks – he jammed a microphone into my face while I was still on my knees and asked, “What has the Lord done for you today?”
 In my surprise and habitual ways of spinning untruths, I uttered the first purely truthful thing I’d spoken in a long time: “He saved me.”